China to conduct naval drills in Pacific amid tension

 President Hu Jintao has made boosting the navy a priority, especially in trying to turn it into a blue-water fleet able to operate far from China’s shore, and Chinese ships have participated in anti-piracy missions off Somalia.

-But China’s growing defence budget, military advances and perceived lack of transparency have alarmed its neighbors and the United States.
+But China’s growing defence budget, military advances and perceived lack of transparency have alarmed its neighbours and the United States.
 China is developing stealth fighters and last year launched its first aircraft carrier.

 On Sunday, the government said it had again tested emerging military technology aimed at destroying missiles in mid-air.